ever-co/ever-gauzy-desktop-timer/README.md

-# Eve Gauzy Desktop Timer App
+# Ever Gauzy Desktop Timer App

 Please see https://github.com/ever-co/ever-gauzy for more information about Gauzy Platform and other available Apps.